torch2424/wasm-by-example/examples/classes/classes.assemblyscript.en-us.md

 That is because AssemblyScript has not yet implemented a method for looking up function overrides.
 The `Magnitude` function does not know that it should be calling the `MagSQ` function for the `Vector3D` class and not the `Vector2D` class.

+The entire source code to the demo can be found [here](/source-redirect?path=examples/classes/demo/assemblyscript).